Frequently Asked Questions

 Our patients and their families usually have many questions when they first decide to contact us, these are some of the common ones.
 In addition to Frequently Asked Questions, our website lists a number of useful links in relation to Hospice and palliative care.

-If an answer to a question that you have is not included, please do contact us to discuss it at any time.
+If an answer to a question that you have is not included, please do contact us we like to hear from you.

 What is Hospice?

 Contrary to popular belief, hospice is not about a building, it is a philosophy of care which extends beyond physical needs, encompassing the emotional, spiritual and social needs of a person and their family/whanau facing end of life issues.

 Hospice palliative care can be provided in Hospice in-patient facilities, hospital rest homes or in a person's home or place of residence in the community.
-In Mid-Northland Hospice care is provided within the patient's home or chosen place of residence.
+In Mid-Northland and Far North Community Hospice care is provided within the patient's home or chosen place of residence.

 Hospice or palliative care is a special type of care for people whose illness is no longer curable.
 It enables them to achieve the best possible quality of life and also supports their family/whanau.

 What care and services does Hospice provide?

 Hospice provides services based on the communities need.
-At Hospice Mid-Northland we provide nursing assessment care and on-going support, bereavement care, counselling and spiritual care, day-stay care, equipment loan, as well as education.
+At Hospice Mid-Northland and the Far North Community Hospice we provide nursing assessment care and on-going support, bereavement care, counselling and spiritual care, day-stay care, equipment loan, as well as education.

-The services are provided by a multidisciplinary team, which may include: doctors, nurses, counsellors, spiritual counsellors, occupational therapists, physiotherapists, social workers.
+The services are provided by a multidisciplinary team, which may include: doctors, nurses, counsellors, spiritual counsellors, occupational therapists, physiotherapists and social workers.
 Many services are provided by volunteers, such as relaxing treatments.

-Where is hospice or palliative care provided in Mid-Northland?
+Where is hospice or palliative care provided in Mid-Northland and Far North Community Hospice?

 At home - community Hospice palliative care services work alongside the patient's own doctor and district nurses and family.
 Our care, services and equipment is provided free of charge to people living with life-limiting illness without our community to enable them to remain in their home.